kidstuff/conf/README.md

 conf
 ====

-A configuration service writen in Go
+A configuration interface writen in Go for general use case